Queue Associates, Leading Strategic Microsoft Solutions Partner, Expands its APAC Presence to Chennai, India

 About Queue Associates

 Queue Associates designs powerful, tailored business solutions for our clients on six continents in partnership with Microsoft.
-As a designated Microsoft Cloud Solutions Partner within the Microsoft Cloud Partner Program, we empower small, medium, and large organisations to transform and innovate using Microsoft Dynamics 365, the world's leading cloud-based, AI-enabled business productivity platform.
-With over 250 employees around the globe and decades of hands-on industry experience, it enables us to deliver solutions that streamline operations, revolutionise customer engagement, and revitalise financial management.
+As a designated Microsoft Cloud Solutions Partner within the Microsoft Cloud Partner Program, we empower small, medium, and large organizations to transform and innovate using Microsoft Dynamics 365, the world's leading cloud-based, AI-enabled business productivity platform.
+With over 250 employees around the globe and decades of hands-on industry experience, it enables us to deliver solutions that streamline operations, revolutionize customer engagement, and revitalize financial management.

 Media Contact